How to Travel the World and Stay Healthy

 The story of my 18 months of travel around the world, including this and other articles, is available as a big but humble e-book: Journey of J.

-Disclaimer: I’ll not add a disclaimer here because often disclaimers assume people are stupid, if not evade responsibility.
-If you elevate me to a doctor, that should really be your own problem.
+Disclaimer: I won’t add a disclaimer here because disclaimers seem to assume people are stupid, and may try to evade responsibility.
+If you elevate me to a doctor, that should be your own problem.
 But I do want to add that as so often, and as with the ideas about safety, “it depends.”
 Please use your brain and listen to your guts. 😊

 - Get Your Health Checked